 We make investments to expand, upgrade and enhance existing assets.
 We categorize our capital requirements as either sustaining capital expenditures, growth capital expenditures or acquisition capital expenditures.
 Sustaining capital expenditures are those capital expenditures required to maintain our long-term operating income or operating capacity.
-Acquisition and growth capital expenditures are those capital expenditures that we expect will increase our operating income or operating capacity over the long term.
-We have the ability to fund our capital expenditures by additional borrowings under our CAPL Credit Facility, JKM Credit Facility, or, if available to us on acceptable terms, accessing the capital markets and issuing additional equity, debt securities or other options, such as the sale of assets.
+Growth capital expenditures, which include individual site purchases, and acquisition capital expenditures are those capital expenditures that we expect will increase our operating income or operating capacity over the long term.
+We have the ability to fund our capital expenditures by additional borrowings under our CAPL Credit Facility, or, if available to us on acceptable terms, accessing the capital markets and issuing additional equity, debt securities or other options, such as the sale of assets.
 Our ability to access the capital markets may have an impact on our ability to fund acquisitions.
 We may not be able to complete any offering of securities or other options on terms acceptable to us, if at all.